reveel-it/sitcord/README.md

 **Note about permissions:** You're going to have to re-grant permissions to Sitcord separately, even if you previously granted them to Discord; just a heads-up.
 Also, Sitcord will ask permission to access whatever folder you've cloned this repo into, so that it can put its log files into the `bin` directory there.

+This project is the better, more reliable, actually usable successor to https://github.com/jming422/sitcord